robyoung/throttle/README.md

 If you just need to serialize workflow runs within a single workflow you could also use [turnstyle](https://github.com/softprops/turnstyle).

 Throttle uses a file in a Google Cloud Storage bucket as a mutex with which you can create critical sections that can only have one job running across many workflows.
-The idea is inspided by [gcslock](https://github.com/mco-de/gcslock).
+The idea is inspired by [gcslock](https://github.com/mco-de/gcslock).

 ## Contents